hbctraining/variant_analysis/lessons/11_IGV.md

 <img src="../img/Change_height_IGV.png" width="600">
 </p>

-A window should pop-up and allow you to modify the height.
+A window should pop up and allow you to modify the height.
 Once you have selected a height you can left-click <kbd>OK</kbd> and the track will be resized.

 <p align="center">
 <img src="../img/Adjust_track_height_manual_IGV.png" width="400">